Collision avoidance system: Ford

 Beginning on the 2012 Ford Focus, Active City Stop was offered on the range-topping Titanium model, under the optional Sports Executive Pack.
-The system used windscreen-mounted cameras, radars, and lidars to monitor the road ahead.
-The system doesn't provide a warning, rather, it can prevent a crash from occurring at speeds between 3.6 and 30 km/h.
-This speed was later raised to 50 km/h and was available on all models, the Trend, Sport, Titanium, ST, and RS (Limited Edition only).
+The system used windscreen-mounted lidar to monitor the road ahead.
+The Active City Stop system doesn't provide a warning, but when optioned with adaptive cruise control, Forward Alert can provide pre-collision assist.
+It can prevent a crash from occurring at speeds between 3.6 and 30 km/h.
+This speed was later raised to 50 km/h on LZ series from 2015.
+It was optional in the Technology Pack on Trend, Sport, and ST, and standard on Titanium, and RS Limited Edition.

 General Motors

 General Motors' collision alert system was introduced in GMC Terrain SUVs in 2012.
 It uses a camera to provide a warning when there is a vehicle ahead or there is a lane departure.

 The 2014 Chevrolet Impala received the radar- and camera-based crash imminent braking (radar technology detects a possible crash threat and alerts the driver.
 If the driver does not appear to react quickly enough or doesn't react at all, this feature intervenes to apply the brakes to avoid the crash.
 Forward collision alert, lane departure warning, side blind zone alert (using radar sensors on both sides of the vehicle, the system "looks" for other vehicles in the blind zone areas of the Impala and indicates their presence with LED-lit symbols in the outside mirrors.
 Rear cross-traffic alert features.